kristianlee/readme/README.md

 ## Annual Leave

-- Expect to receive regular gentle nudges to ensure you are taking all the annual leave assigned each year - staff who barely take any leave will likely burn out as a result.
-I take these matters very seriously primarily in concern for the mental and physical well-being of my staff but also from a company point-of-view; exhausted, jaded staff are unlikely to deliver anything close to their potential quality and volume of work.
+- Expect to receive regular gentle nudges to ensure you are planning ahead to take all your annual leave.
+I take these matters very seriously, because taking leave is important for your mental and physical wellbeing.
+Avoiding burn-out is also an important part of maintaining a high performing team which benefits both you and the company.
 - Please ensure (outside of unusual family circumstances) you are spreading your annual leave out over the holiday year - those who reach December with nearly a month's leave to take are both putting their well-being at risk and leave the company in the awkward position of having critical staff unavailable for extended periods of time.
 - I prefer workplace policies where managers are not given approval rights on annual leave, but instead this is left to team members to negotiate between themselves.
 Part of the 'how' we deliver work includes managing throughput of the team and clearly annual leave has a big part to play in what we can deliver and when.